BA Art and English Literature

 As you progress through your degree, your module choices become more diverse and specialised: you can do archive work on Studying Manuscripts, or look at the politics of literature in Class Matters.
 Everyone in the English Department, from new lecturers to professors, teaches at every level of the degree: this gives you the benefit of our expertise and makes you part of the conversation about our research and its impact outside the classroom.

 We place a strong emphasis on small-group learning within a friendly and supportive environment.
-In your first and second years, you will have a mix of lectures (which can be quite large) and seminars (which will never have more than 16 people).
+In your first and second years, you will have a mix of lectures and seminars.

 Placements and collaborations are actively encouraged throughout this joint degree, and there is also the option to experience life in another country by studying abroad.
 Throughout your course you will receive advice and guidance in career development.